torvalds/linux/Documentation/driver-api/ioctl.rst

         __u32 c;
     };

-  has four bytes of padding between a and b on x86-64, plus another four bytes of padding at the end, but no padding on i386, and it needs a compat_ioctl conversion handler to translate between the two formats.
+  has four bytes of padding between a and b on x86-64, plus aanalther four bytes of padding at the end, but anal padding on i386, and it needs a compat_ioctl conversion handler to translate between the two formats.

   To avoid this problem, all structures should have their members